 Which Fintech Sectors have the most Fintech Unicorns in the USA?

 The Wealthtech and Payments or Paytech industry is by far the most popular sector in the Fintech billion-dollar club, with 38% of unicorns based in these sector.
 The Challenger Bank sector ranks next on the leaderboard, a promising industry in the US as well.

 The growing appetite for digital payments has also been whetted by the pandemic.
-To see this clearly with some good hard facts consider the 186% jump in share price of PayPal in the last 12 months or look at how Square’s shares has more than quintupled.
-The sector has been set ablaze by various factors like the e-commerce boom and the greneral leaning away from cash as a primary mode of transacting.
+To put this into perspective clearly with hard facts, consider the 186% jump in share price of PayPal in the last 12 months.
+Additionally, how Square’s shares have shot up by more than a scale factor of 5.
+The sector has been set ablaze by various factors including the e-commerce boom and the general leaning away from cash as a primary mode of transacting.

-It could be said that though the growth of both these sectors have been catalysed by the pandemic, the change in consumer behaviour and the demand for these new-age financial services products will continue to spill over into the years to come.
-But only time will tell how the industry will play out.
-And we’ll be watching closely.
+It could be said that though the growth of both these sectors have been catalysed by the pandemic, the change in consumer behaviour and the demand for these new-age financial services products will continue to spill over in the years to come.
+But only time will tell how the industry will play out, and we’ll be watching closely.